SmartBear/fake-ap/README.md

 <script src="https://connect-cdn.atl-paas.net/all.js"></script>
 ```

-However this script only work when in an ifram from an Atlassian page.
+However this script only work when in an iframe from an Atlassian page.
 It means that when developing or testing, it is not possible to directly call the page if it is using AP.

 This package provides a way to make a fake AP that can be used instead of the real one.
-It is still in development but includes the most commonly used features of AP, including:
+It includes the most commonly used features of AP, including:
 - Generating JWT tokens
 - Dialogs
 - Events